youngd24/ThinClient/Wyse/7000/README.md

 I suspect it would work wonderfully for Octoprint on your 3D printer though I really like having a Pi 3 for that.
 It's small enough it can be mounted right on the 3D printer and not have a lot of extra cabling laying around.
 A 7000 in this use case would be a bit messy on the cabling side.

+### Container Host

+If you bump the RAM and add an internal disk, say 1-2TB, the quad-core 7020 would make a good little container host machine.
+Could easily put 3 or more of them into a Docker Swarm and avoid all the Kubernetes complexity.

 ## Other Resources

 * [Parky Towers](https://www.parkytowers.me.uk/thin/wyse/z/zx0q/).
 Great site with all sorts of thin client info, I found the information there quite helpful.